ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> :End of /WHOIS list"

-Sent as a reply to the {% message WHOIS %} command, this numeric indicates the end of a `WHOIS` response for the client with the nickname `<nick>`.
+Sent as a reply to the {% command WHOIS %} command, this numeric indicates the end of a `WHOIS` response for the client with the nickname `<nick>`.

+`<nick>` MUST be exactly the `<nick>` parameter sent by the client in its `WHOIS` message.
+This means the case MUST be preserved, and if the client sent multiple nicks, this MUST be the comma-separated list of nicks, even if some of them were dropped.

 This numeric is sent after all other `WHOIS` response numerics have been sent to the client.

 {% numericheader RPL_WHOISCHANNELS %}